-Today I am sharing a Christmas wreath I made using a live cedar wreath With a lot of faux eucalyptus and beaded fruit.
-I love this Christmas wreath DIY.
+Today I am sharing a Christmas wreath I made using a live cedar wreath, then added a lot of faux eucalyptus and beaded fruit.

 One day I was looking for a Christmas wreath online and I came across one that I absolutely loved.

 Until I saw the price.
 It was over $300.
 There is a photo of this wreath at the bottom of this post.